 Which oil company has the best high octane petrol in Pakistan?

 Shell V-Power Nitro+ is widely regarded as the premium option due to its engine-cleaning additives and high RON.
-PSO Hi-Octane is the most widely available.
-All major brands meet the minimum 95–97 RON specification needed for turbocharged engines in Pakistan.
+PSO Octane+ is the most widely available and currently the most price-competitive at Rs.
+420/L. All major brands meet the minimum 95–97 RON specification needed for turbocharged engines in Pakistan.

 Can I use high octane petrol in a 70cc motorcycle?

 You can, but there is absolutely no benefit — and you would be paying Rs.
-535/L instead of Rs.
-321.17/L for zero gain.
+420/L instead of Rs.
+414.78/L for zero gain.
 A 70cc engine cannot utilise the higher octane rating.
 Stick to regular petrol for all 70cc and 125cc bikes.

 Does high octane improve fuel average (mileage)?

 Only in engines specifically engineered for higher-octane fuel that can advance ignition timing to extract more efficiency.
-For standard Pakistani car and bike engines running on 92 RON, switching to Rs.
-535/L Hi-Octane will not improve mileage by a single km/L. The extra cost is a direct loss.
+For standard Pakistani car and bike engines running on 92 RON, switching to Hi-Octane will not improve mileage by a single km/L. The extra cost, though now small, is a direct loss.

 Is high octane available everywhere in Pakistan?